zgreen/postcss-critical-css/README.md

 ## About

 CSS Modules allow for locally scoped class names, which is great.
 But this makes critical CSS a challenge—class names will be hashed and added via JS.
-This allows you to identify which among your CSS modules you want to include in a critical CSS file, and writes those styles to that file.
+This plugin allows you to identify which among your CSS modules you want to include in a critical CSS file, and writes those styles to that file.